gwtproject/gwt-site/src/main/markdown/makinggwtbetter.md

 Making GWT better
 ===

-<p>If you are interested in understanding the internals of Google
-Web Toolkit (GWT), building from source, or contributing ideas or modifications to the project, then this document is for you.</p>
+If you are interested in understanding the internals of Google Web Toolkit (GWT), building from source, or contributing ideas or modifications to the project, then this document is for you.

 <ol class="toc">
   <li><a href="#introduction">Introduction</a>